FinnS17/nutrition-cluster-analyzer/README.md

-# 🥗 Nutrition Cluster Analyzer
+# Nutrition Cluster Analyzer

 A Streamlit-powered application to **analyze, cluster, and visualize daily nutrition data** using machine learning.
 Upload your daily nutrition data ( or use the provided dataset) together with personal information like your weight and maintenance calories.
-If you don’t know your maintenance calories, the app can estimate them for you.
+If you don't know your maintenance calories, the app can estimate them for you.
 It will then analyze, cluster, and label your days based on your dietary patterns.

 ---

-## 🚀 Features
+## Features

-✅ Upload your own CSV nutrition data
+- Upload your own CSV nutrition data
-✅ Calorie need calculation (Harris-Benedict formula)
+- Calorie need calculation (Harris-Benedict formula)
-✅ KMeans clustering with optimal `k` selection
+- KMeans clustering with optimal `k` selection
-✅ Automatic labeling of eating patterns
+- Automatic labeling of eating patterns
-✅ Visual summaries of the patterns found
+- Visual summaries of the patterns found
-✅ Optional dataframe output with cluster assignments
+- Optional dataframe output with cluster assignments
-✅ Configurable labeling thresholds via `config.yaml`
+- Configurable labeling thresholds via `config.yaml`

 ---

-## 📊 Example Output
+## Example Output

 > The app identifies typical daily patterns such as: